 Comparing two excellent VPN providers always comes down to nuances and incremental advantages.
 Both ExpressVPN and Surfshark are at the top of their game, but they cater to different audiences.

-With that in mind, we tested both VPNs through six essential categories:
+With that in mind, we tested both VPNs on six essential categories.
+Here’s the winner for each category:

 - Speed: Surfshark